foglar/dotfiles/README.md

 - [ ] maybe generate default config.json based on the users input and output_config.json if running for the first time
 - [ ] remake process of installing packages based on the https://www.chezmoi.io/user-guide/advanced/install-packages-declaratively/
 - [ ] check for installed dependencies if they are not installed install them, on the begginging of each script
+- [ ] add setup of hyprland with hyprdots option for arch linux

 ## Credits

 - inspired by https://github.com/prasanthrangan/hyprdots Aesthetic, dynamic and minimal dots for Arch hyprland by prasanthrangan